-The best way of knowing if your OpenGL environment supports a specific type of context is creating a wxGLContext instance and checking wxGLContext::IsOK() (not implemented in wx).
+The best way of knowing if your OpenGL environment supports a specific type of context is creating a wxGLContext instance and checking isOK/1.
 If it returns false, then simply delete that instance and create a new one with other attributes.

-wxHAS_OPENGL_ES is defined on platforms that only have this implementation available (e.g. the iPhone) and don't support the full specification.
+wxHAS\OPENGL\ES is defined on platforms that only have this implementation available (e.g. the iPhone) and don't support the full specification.